Eve-of-Darkness/eod-docker/README.md

 > [Note] mysqld: ready for connections.

-This will appear near the bottom of the console output of the database once it has quieted down.
+This will appear near the bottom of the console output of the database once it has quietened down.
 Once it has you can stop the database by pressing `ctrl + c`.
 Now the whole thing can be started up with:

 ```